Exploring Many-Body Quantum Geometry Beyond the Quantum Metric with Correlation Functions: A Time-Dependent Perspective: Geometry of Time-Dependent Perturbation Theory

 where now the indices $a,b,c$ represent both discrete Greek and continuous time indices.
 It is also important to note that the Christoffel symbols are not tensors, so that their expressions are not covariant under changes of coordinate system.
 In our context, the dynamics Eq.~\eqref{eq:ham} defines for us a preferred coordinate system in terms of the experimentally-accessible external fields.
 This is distinct from, e.g., general relativity, but reminiscent of the connection between geometric response and elasticity where the ``lab frame'' takes special precedence~\cite{kleinert1989gauge,zaanen2004duality,katanaev1992theory,bradlyn2015lowenergy}.
 As we do not expect any experimentalist to change the parameterization of their driving fields or time coordinate as a function of field amplitude, we neglect the coordinate-system dependence of Eq.~\eqref{eq:connection_as_var_deriv} in the remainder of this work.

+Finally, we comment on the regime of validity of this geometric expansion.
+The perturbative approach here relies strictly on the analyticity of the Bures metric $g^{\mu \nu}(\kappa \vec{f},t,t_1,t_2)$ at the origin $\kappa = 0$.
+If $g^{\mu \nu}$ is non-analytic at the origin, the Taylor expansion used to derive the Bures metric and connection breaks down.
+This naturally occurs when a system approaches a quantum phase transition, where key information-theoretic quantities such as fidelity, quantum Fisher information, and the Bures metric itself, are known to exhibit critical divergent behavior~\cite{quan2006decay,zanardi2007ground,campos2007quantum,hauke2016measuring,carollo2020geometry}.

 The geometric quantities defined through Eq.~\eqref{eq:metric_and_connection_def} depend explicitly on time $t$, as does the Bures distance itself.
 We thus see that the time-dependence of the density matrix defines a time-dependent geometry.
 Eq.~\eqref{eq:buresimplicit} defines the time-dependent geometric structures in terms of matrix elements of the perturbed density matrix.
-In the remainder of this work, we will compute expressions for the Bures metric and Bures connection (at $\lambda=0$) in terms of response functions and correlation functions for the unperturbed system.
+In the remainder of this work, we will compute expressions for the Bures metric and Bures connection (at the origin of the parameter space $\kappa=0$) in terms of response functions and correlation functions for the unperturbed system.
 We begin in Sec.~\ref{sec:bures_metric_fisher_information} with the metric.